stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 generates new arrival times for all output messages and puts them back into the priority queue, rinse and repeat.
-Was long as everything is deterministic and the arrival times are generated using a seed we can explore many different interleavings and get reproducable failures.
+Was long as everything is deterministic and the arrival times are generated using a seed we can explore many different interleavings and get reproducible failures.
 It's also much faster than Jepsen, because messaging is done in-memory and we advance the clock to the arrival time, thereby triggering any timeouts without having to wait for them.